puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-policy-map-legacy-to-newedge.md

 # Microsoft Edge Legacy to Microsoft Edge policy mapping

-The following table maps the Microsoft Edge Legacy (version 45 and earlier) Group Policies and Mobile Device Management settings to the relevant Microsoft Edge (version 77 or later) policy.
+This article shows how the Microsoft Edge Legacy (version 45 and earlier) Group Policies and Mobile Device Management settings map to the relevant Microsoft Edge (version 77 or later) policies.

-> [!NOTE]
+## Microsoft Edge Legacy to Microsoft Edge policy map

-> The Microsoft Edge policy is the name of the policy with a link to the policy details.
-The last column contains the Group Policy name.
+In the following table, the **Microsoft Edge policy** is the name of the policy with a link to the policy details.

-## Microsoft Edge Legacy to Microsoft Edge policy mapping table
 |Microsoft Edge Legacy Group Policy|Microsoft Edge legacy Mobile Device Management|Microsoft Edge policy|Microsoft Edge Group Policy name|
 |-|-|-|-|
 |[Allow a shared books folder](https://docs.microsoft.com/microsoft-edge/deploy/available-policies#allow-a-shared-books-folder)|[UseSharedFolderForBooks](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-browser#browser-usesharedfolderforbooks)|Not applicable| |